Travel to Belgium

 Please note: Schengen visas are not required for Canadian citizens for a stay of less than 90 days.

-Passenger Locator Form: Every person travelling from Canada must complete a 'Passenger Locator Form' (PLF) within 48 hours before arrival;
+Every person travelling from Canada to Belgium must complete a 'Passenger Locator Form' (PLF) within 6 months prior to arrival.

-Entry measures and travel conditions: Updated information on travel restrictions and health measures in Belgium is available on www.info-coronavirus.be
+Updated information on entry conditions and health measures in force in Belgium is available on the info-coronavirus portal

-Advice: Check the specific health measures put in place by your airline.
-In case of transit, make sure to respect the measures of the transit country in addition to the Belgian measures.
+Check the specific health measures put in place by your airline.
+In case of transit, make sure to follow the measures of the transit country in addition to the Belgian measures.